MaudDibb/Manda/README.md

 sure. just kindly mention me somewhere.
 If you charge for it...
 All i can say is remember me, I like money too ;)

 # doesnt work in \<insert browser name\> on \<insert OS here\>
-Edge, Opera and Chrome for windows 10 desktop are the only browsers I have to test with (which is like, almost everybody.
+Edge, Opera, Firefox and Chrome for windows 10 desktop are the only browsers I have to test with (which is like, almost everybody.
 RIGHT?).
 I could use a hand with other Os/browsers out there ;) dont say IE. I hate IE. seriously.

 # phone/tablet?
 I would love to see this work on a mobile device.
 I have little experience working with touchscreens and because of all the keyboard shortcuts, I would have to redesign the entire UI for it.
 It weighs heavily on my thoughts tho, I will adress mobile use in the near future!